canyanio/rating-integration/docs/tutorials/kamailio-integration.md

 ## Prerequisites

-The test environment should be set up and running successfully as described in [Running Canyan Rating](/running.md) section.
-You should have a basic set of data populated in your Canyan Rating instance as described in the [Inserting Data Tutorial](/tutorials/inserting-data/).
-The following commands and requests relay on the same data inserted in the above tutorial.
-If you populated different data you should change the commands in this tutorial accordingly.
+The [integration repository](https://github.com/canyanio/rating-integration) contains everything we need for understanding the usage of Canyan Rating Engine with Kamailio.

-After cloning the [integration repository](https://github.com/canyanio/rating-integration) the [Makefile](https://github.com/canyanio/rating-integration/blob/master/Makefile) provides us with two shortcut commands:
+The [Makefile](https://github.com/canyanio/rating-integration/blob/master/Makefile) provides us with two shortcut commands:
 `make docker-start` and `make docker-stop`.

+Also there is a `make test-kamailio` command that we will look at in a while to understand what is happening behind the scenes.

 ## Scope